chica25/chica25.github.io/README.md

 #### Hi there, Welcome to my portfolio website!
 [^2]:
  I am a software engineer with a background in digital design and illustration.
-I'm currently doing a data science fellowship, that was pushed me to learn about data analysis and machine learning.
+I'm currently doing a data science fellowship, specializing in data analysis and machine learning.
 [^2]:
 3 fun facts about me: I did a stop animation workshop in Prague, The Czech Republic, I am fluent in three languages and currently learning Japanese, and I am well familiar with most dog breeds.
 [^2]: